Find Your Tour

 Overview And Highlights

-Kanchenjunga Base Camp trek also known as Kanchenjunga Circuit trekking is one of the remote, less crowded, and challenging trekking routes in eastern Nepal.
+Kanchenjunga Base Camp trek , also known as Kanchenjunga Circuit trekking is one of the remote, less crowded, and challenging trekking routes in eastern Nepal.
 It is located in the northeastern part of Nepal along the borders of China and India.

 Mt.
-Kanchenjunga is 8,586m high above sea level standing as the second-highest mountain in Nepal and the third highest mountain in the world.
+Kanchenjunga is 8,586m high above sea level, standing as the second-highest mountain in Nepal and the third-highest mountain in the world.

-Kanchenjunga South & North Base Camp Highlights
+Kanchenjunga Base Camp Trek Highlights

-• Visit the second highest mountain in Nepal and the third highest mountain in the world Mt.
+• Visit the second-highest mountain in Nepal and the third-highest mountain in the world Mt.
 Kanchenjunga 8,586m.

 • The highest challenging passes Sinon La pass 4,440m & Sele le pass 4,290m.